 1. Find the meaning

 The best logos are the ones that incorporate brand storytelling.
 Anyone can cobble together an image that looks nice, but a savvy designer will infuse your design with your business’s core values and personality.
-The famous Golden Arches of the Mcdonald’s logo for example, mirrored the architecture of their first establishment.
+The famous Golden Arches of the Mcdonald’s logo, for example, mirrored the architecture of their first establishment.
 It has a special quality to it because the brand’s history is in its visual DNA.

 2. Made it easy to read

 When it comes to logo design, there is a fine line between being visually interesting and plain old confusing.
-The ultimate goal of a great logo is certainly to catch the eye, but most importantly develop an association between an image and a name.
+The ultimate goal of a great logo is certain to catch the eye, but most importantly develop an association between an image and a name.

 Read also: How Not to Screw Up Your Logo Design

 The visuals are undoubtedly important, but ultimately useless if a potential customer is unable to recall what the image was connected to due to illegible text.
 Make it readable.
 Use fonts mindfully.
 Sometimes the only moment you get to engage a viewer is a fleeting one, and if they can’t make out your name during that glance it isn’t much different than if they had never seen it in the first place.

 3. Be mindful of how it translates online

 A logo works best when it fits in with existing marketing materials, most importantly, digital platforms like your website.
 Considering the fact that cohesive website design is key to developing brand awareness generally, you should be mindful that a logo that works on physical paper might not work as well in an online space.
 If it looks out of place, you run the risk of catching attention in the wrong way.
 Having professional website designers can help you build a website that helps your logo shine rather than make it look like it doesn’t belong.